pitrak1/lattice2d/README.md

 This class creates a thread to constantly receive.
 It is the simplest implementation for a client reading in a new thread.

-#### Player Class
-- inherits from Node

-This class is just a barebones class to be used for the ServerCore class below.
-It has three attributes: `name`, `connection`, and `game`.

-#### Game Class
-- inherits from RootNode

-This class is just a barebones class to be used for the ServerCore class below.
-It has two attributes: `name` and `players`.

-#### ServerCore Class
-- inherits from RootNode
-- method `run`
-	- loops in threads to update and receive
-	- arguments: none
-- method `add_command`
-	- adds command to player's game if it exists, otherwise adds to main queue
-	- arguments: the command to add
-- method `find_game_by_name`
-	- finds game with name in all children, returns False if not found
-	- arguments: the game name to look for
-- method `find_player_by_name`
-	- finds player with name in all children, returns False if not found
-	- arguments: the player name to look for
-- method `find_game_by_connection`
-	- finds player with connection in all children, returns False if not found
-	- arguments: the connection to look for

-This class takes a more comprehensive approach to a multithreaded server.
-It introduces the concept of Players and Games, whose attributes are in the corresponding classes above.
-This allows a command to be added to a Game's queue instead of the main queue if the player sending it has a Game associated with them.
-This separation of reponsibilities (the main queue for server-wide requests, the game queues for commands for that game) allows commands to not filter through every single game every time a game state changes.

 ### Grid Package (lattice2d.grid)
 #### Actor Class
 - inherits from Node